 There are a number of requirements a winery must meet before becoming Gold LEED certified including radiant floors (allow for temperature control), solar energy (the cells are located on the top of the barrel cellar and fermentation building), local building materials (most came from within 500 miles of the winery), and water conservation (drought tolerant plants for landscaping and all water used in the vineyards as well as the landscaping is recycled).

 As if they didn’t have enough projects to focus on, the Hall’s also operate a luxurious boutique hotel just north of the city of Napa (opened in 2014) called Senza.
 This has the classic ‘HALLmark’ with pieces of easily noticeable art in front of the hotel.
 For more information visit: www.senzahotel.com

 In the spirit of being a “green” winery, Hall was the first Napa winery to install an ECOtality electric charging vehicle station on site.
-Visit: www.hallwines.com.
+For more information or to join one of their wine club membership offerings, visit: www.hallwines.com.

 The Hall’s also own Walt Winery which maintains a tasting room just off of the main square in the town of Sonoma.